fmresearchnovak/stigma/README.md

 ### Limitations
 Stigma has many limitations.
 It can only track very limited sources of sensitive information (GPS, IMEI, Device Phone Number) and it can lose track of that sensitive information as the target application operates.
 Additionally, the detection of network connections / transmission is very primitive and may not catch many instances.
 Extensive future research and improvments are ongoing.

-Stigma is currently ``beta'' software.
+Stigma is currently "beta" software.
 Numerous bugs and limitations exist, which limit broad compatibility with many Android apps.
 It is intended to be a tool for computer science researchers working in (a) smali byte-code instrumentation or (b) dynamic information flow tracking.

 ### Necessary Dependencies
 * Linux, MacOS or Windows environment
 * python3
 * apktool (available in Ubuntu repository ```apt install apktool``` and here: [https://ibotpeaches.github.io/Apktool/](https://ibotpeaches.github.io/Apktool/))
-* openjdk-11-jdk (available at [https://docs.microsoft.com/en-us/java/openjdk/download](https://docs.microsoft.com/en-us/java/openjdk/download))
+* openjdk-11-jdk or newer (latest version available at [https://docs.microsoft.com/en-us/java/openjdk/download](https://docs.microsoft.com/en-us/java/openjdk/download))
   * keytool (provided by above Ubuntu package and install)
   * jarsigner (provided by above Ubuntu package and install)
 * adb (available in Ubuntu repository ```apt install adb``` and in the homebrew repository ```brew install android-platform-tools``` As well as [https://www.lifewire.com/android-debug-bridge-adb-4149410](https://www.lifewire.com/android-debug-bridge-adb-4149410))